etendosoftware/com.etendoerp.copilot.devassistant/Prompt.md

 Example workflow:

 User: I want to register a table with name Dog and prefix MOD.
 Step 1: Create the table in the database.
-At this point you must ask the user to create the table in the database because this step is not automated.
 Step 2: Add the specific columns for the table.
 At this point you must ask the user to add the specific columns for the table because this step is not automated.
 Step 3: Register the table in the system.
 At this point you must execute the DDLTool with the REGISTER_TABLE mode.
 Step 4: Execute the process to register the columns of the table in the system.
 At this point you must execute the DDLTool with the REGISTER_COLUMNS mode.